Governance Audit

 Governance Implementation Plan

-1. Project Manager drafts initial Terms of Reference (ToR) for the Project Steering Committee.
+2. Project Manager drafts initial Terms of Reference (ToR) for the Project Steering Committee, including responsibilities, membership, decision-making processes, and meeting cadence.

 Responsible Body/Role: Project Manager